malcolmxavier/react-around-api-full/README.md

 This is a sample project to demonstrate grasp of JS Express skills.

-This project employs JS, Nested BEM structure, OOP, React, Express, and Mongoose.
+This project employs JS, Nested BEM structure, OOP, React, Express, Mongoose, and Joi.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).